R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/tutorials.md

 In every second, third, and fourth quarter, the chapter hosts introductory, intermediate, and advanced decision modelling workshops applied within an LMIC context.
 At each tutorial, participants are given a detailed and technical overview of the topic and are then encouraged to build the model and interact with the presenters to gain a more practical understanding.

 # June 2022
+feature_row_left:
+ - image_path: /assets/images/RegistrationsOpen_updated2.jpg
 Delegates attending this tutorial will be given hands-on experience in building a simple sick-sicker health economics model for HTA, using the DARTH package.

 This tutorial will:
 - give you an overview of basic R syntax;
 - help you get to grips with R as a first-time user;
 - give you a conceptual introduction to Markov Models; and